 D(x,G(z)) = 0 i.e. fake.

 It is worth noting that G(z) will also produce fake samples and thus its value will be closer to zero.
 In theory, the discriminator should always classify G(z) as zero only.
-So the discriminator should maintain a maximum distance between real and fake i.e. 1 and 0 in every iteration.
+Therefore the discriminator should maintain a maximum distance between real and fake i.e. 1 and 0 in every iteration.
 In other words, the discriminator should maximize the loss function.

 After the discriminator, the generator is trained.
 The generator i.e. G(z) should learn to produce samples that are closer to the real samples.
 To learn the original distribution it takes help from the discriminator i.e. instead of D(x, G(z)) = 0, we change D(x, G(z)) = 1.

-The loss function is also mixed with an L1 loss so that the generator not only fools the discriminator but also produces images near to the ground truth.
+The loss function is also mixed with an L1 loss so that the generator not only fools the discriminator but also produces images near the ground truth.
 In essence, the loss function has an additional L1 loss for the generator.

 Therefore, the final loss function is: